amaannn08/Tria-Assignment/README.md

 - Use bulk operations to manage multiple favorites at once

 ### Bulk Operations
-1. Select contacts using the checkboxes
+1. **Desktop**: Hover over contacts to show checkboxes, then click to select
+2. **Mobile**: Long-press on contacts to select them
+3. Use "Select All" button to select all contacts at once
-2. Use the floating action bar to perform bulk actions
+4. Use the floating action bar to perform bulk actions
-3. Choose to delete or toggle favorite status for selected contacts
+5. Choose to delete or toggle favorite status for selected contacts
+6. The favorite button intelligently adds all to favorites or removes all from favorites based on current selection

 ## 🔮 Future Enhancements

 - **Import/Export**: CSV import/export functionality
 - **Contact Categories**: Organize contacts by categories or tags
 - **Photo Upload**: Add profile pictures for contacts
-- **Duplicate Detection**: Automatic detection and merging of duplicate contacts
 - **Backup & Sync**: Cloud backup and synchronization
 - **Advanced Search**: Filter by multiple criteria
 - **Contact Groups**: Create and manage contact groups
 - **Notes & Reminders**: Add notes and set reminders for contacts
+- **Contact Sharing**: Share contacts via QR codes or links
+- **Advanced Merge Options**: More sophisticated duplicate detection algorithms

 ## 📄 License